 Quotations taken from 30 Famous Authors On Writing In Plain Language

 If you want to improve your business writing, join us for The Plain Language Programme.

-by Christopher Dean.
+by Christopher Luke Dean.
 Christopher is busy with his Masters in Media Studies at Wits.
 He tutors critical thinking skills and literacy to undergraduate students.